aghorler/DriveYourAdBlockCounterUp.com/README.md

 # DriveYourAdBlockCounterUp.com

-This is a demo for reddit, that was used as inspiration for the actual site.
-See the post [here](https://www.reddit.com/r/assholedesign/comments/8fmitr/why_do_people_use_adblock/dy4x2gc/).
+DriveYourAdBlockCounterUp.com is a joke tool that can be used to artificially increase the number of blocked ads in your ad blocker's blocked ad counter.